USM-COS460/project-2-web-server-Jered10/PLAYBOOK.md

 #### - click Apply, then Run
 #### - Open a browser and go to:
 #### http://localhost:1029
-### If everything is correct you should see the HTTPD Server Test Page, and clicking the kitten image should open the larger image.
+#### If everything is correct you should see the HTTPD Server Test Page, and clicking the kitten image should open the larger image.

 ## My experience with this project

-I used Java sockets
+I used Java sockets and threads to build a basic HTTP server that can handle multiple requests.
+It was interesting to see how browsers talk to servers through raw text requests and how sending proper headers makes or breaks everything.
+Setting up the file paths and MIME types took a bit of trial and error but once everything clicked it worked smoothly in Eclipse.